olaoluwa057/comitium/README.md

 3. update the oldUserMultiplier with the current multiplier -- signaling that we already calculated how much was owed to the user since his last action

 ## Smart Contract Architecture
-FiatDao Comitium is a fork of BarnBridge Barn.
+FIAT DAO Comitium is a fork of BarnBridge Barn.
 It shares the same architecture:

 ![dao sc architecture](https://user-images.githubusercontent.com/4047772/120464398-8c8cf400-c3a5-11eb-8cb8-a105eeaaa9e9.png)